vicenteherrera/starter-ml/README.md

 ## Prerequisites

-The examples make extensive use of `pyenv` and `poetry` to achieve repeatible environments.
+All examples except `simple_openai` rely on `pyenv` and `poetry` and a fixed `poetry.lock` file to provide perfectly repeatable environments.
 Check the [starter-python](https://github.com/vicenteherrera/starter-python) repository on how to install these requirements.

-All examples except `simple_openai` rely on `pyenv` and `poetry` and a fixed `poetry.lock` file to provide perfectly repeatable environments.
 When you open a terminal within _Visual Studio Code_, it tries to activate the virtual environment.
 As this project has many virtual environments if you install all of them, it may confuse it, so if you plan to run commands through the Visual Studio Code terminal, it's best to open just the example directory with Code to do so.

 On Linux for some local models, before you install a specific Python version, you need to install the `libffi` package with: `sudo apt-get install libffi-dev`.

+To run Jupyter you have to install `libsqlite3-dev`.
+Check the troubleshooting section about that.

 You have the alternative to use a container image to navigate and test the examples, use `cd _utils ; make`.